matejkosiarcik/stopwatch/README.md

 ### With package manager

-*This method is not available yet.*
+This method is *not available yet*.

 ### Manually